AdobeDocs/experience-manager-cloud-service.pt-BR/help/sites-cloud/administering/content-fragments/overview.md

 ### Amostra do WKND {#wknd-sample}

-A variável [Site da WKND e WKND compartilhado](/help/implementing/developing/introduction/develop-wknd-tutorial.md) são fornecidas amostras para ajudá-lo a aprender sobre o AEM as a Cloud Service.
+O [Site WKND e as amostras WKND Compartilhadas](/help/implementing/developing/introduction/develop-wknd-tutorial.md) são fornecidos para ajudá-lo a aprender sobre o AEM as a Cloud Service.

 <!-- CHECK: which links can/should be used these days? -->